zerg32/bluepill-serial-monster/README.md

 # bluepill-serial-monster

-_bluepill-serial-monster_ is a firmware for _STM32 Blue Pill_ that turns it into a _3 Port USB-to-Serial_ adapter.
+_bluepill-serial-monster_ is a firmware for _STM32 Blue Pill_ and _Maple Mini_ boards that turns them
+into a _3 Port USB-to-Serial_ adapter.
 The firmware implements a USB 2.0 full-speed composite device that consists of 3 USB CDC devices.

-_STM32 Blue Pill_ is a ridiculously cheap _STM32_ development board which is available in many stores around the globe.
-The board contains decent hardware that supports _USB 2.0 Full-Speed_, has 3 independent _USARTs_ and enough processing power to handle high-speed _UART_ communications.
+Both _STM32 Blue Pill_ and _Maple Mini_ are popular _STM32_ development boards using the STM32F103C8T6 MCU.
+The boards contain decent hardware that supports _USB 2.0 Full-Speed_, have 3 independent _USARTs_
+and enough processing power to handle high-speed _UART_ communications.

 **Note**: some _Blue Pill_ clones have an incorrect pull-up resistor soldered to the _USB D+_ line (_PA12_) which prevents them from being successfully detected by the host.
 Please refer to
-[Fixing USB on Blue Pill Boards](#fixing-usb-on-blue-pill-boards) for more information.
+[Fixing USB on Blue Pill Boards](#fixing-usb-on-blue-pill-boards) for more information. _Maple Mini_ boards typically have the correct 1.5kΩ pull-up resistor and don't suffer from this issue.

 Some USB controllers work fine even with faulty _Blue Pill_ boards.
 If your board works with your computer, don't bother fixing it.